kodebae/MongoDB-Runbook/README.md

 > Make sure to replace "your_username", "your_password", "your_cluster_url", "your_database_name", and "your_collection_name" with your actual MongoDB Atlas credentials and database details.

-This example demonstrates how to connect to MongoDB Atlas using the Java driver, authenticate with your credentials, and perform a simple insert operation.
+> This example demonstrates how to connect to MongoDB Atlas using the Java driver, authenticate with your credentials, and perform a simple insert operation.
 You can build upon this foundation to perform various database operations in your Java application.

+## Projections

+> Query projections in MongoDB allow you to control which fields are returned in the query results.
+This is particularly helpful for optimizing bandwidth and improving query performance.